vsui/hypergraph-k-cut/app/hexperiment/README.md

 - `data.db`: a SQLite database containing individual runs of the algorithm as well as hypergraphs and cuts
 - `data.csv`: A CSV file containing averages for the run times of each algorithm on each hypergraph
 - `log.txt`: A log of the experiment
+- `config.yaml`: The config file of the experiment
 - Various plots